 EBACC SUBJECT - MODERN FOREIGN LANGUAGE

-Subject French Exam Board Edexcel
+Subject French/Spanish Exam Board Edexcel

-Examination 100% Coursework -
+Examination 100% Coursework - -

-Teachers/Mentors Mrs Drake, Mrs Groom
+Teachers/Mentors Mrs Drake, Miss Anton and Mrs Groom

 Paper 1: Listening - Examination - 25% • Foundation - 35 minutes • Higher - 45 minutes Paper 2: Speaking - Examination - 25% • Foundation - 7-9 minutes • Higher - 10-12 minutes Both tiers will have 12 minutes preparation time.
-Paper 3: Reading -Examination - 25% • Foundation - 45 minutes • Higher - 60 minutes Paper 4: Writing - Examination - 25% Foundation - 70 minutes Higher - 80 minutes
+Paper 3: Reading -Examination - 25% Foundation - 45 minutes Higher - 60 minutes Paper 4: Writing - Examination - 25% Foundation - 70 minutes Higher - 80 minutes

 The exam is split into four papers; listening, speaking, reading and writing.
 The four papers are tiered (Foundation and Higher) and a decision will be made in Year 11 regarding which tier students will be entered for.
-The speaking takes place privately, will be prepared with extra preparation time before the exam and with the student's class teacher.
+The speaking takes place individually and should be with the student's class teacher.
 The reading and writing papers each contain a translation task and the listening and reading papers contain a variety of styles of questions.